Skip to content

 Player environment inquiry

-A few plain lines are enough.
+A few direct lines are enough.

 Start simple